dominikpeter/dominikpeter.github.io/pages/about.md

 ### Notes

-If you are interested in open data, check out [OpenData](https://opendata.swiss/en/).
+If you are interested in the Swiss open data community, check out [OpenData](https://opendata.swiss/en/).